By the Book Author Series

 A Celebration of Research, Writing, and the Grand Reopening of the Western Reserve Historical Society's Library

 Part of a book club?
 Ask us about special discounted admission rates for groups!
-For more information, email Whitney Stalnaker, Public Programs Manager, at [email protected].
+For more information, email Ashley Buzzanca, Public Programs Coordinator, at [email protected]

 Class, Culture, and Consciousness in Black America